-We have audited the financial statements of the Pennsylvania State Employees' Retirement System Deferred Compensation Plan (Deferred Compensation Plan), as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Deferred Compensation Plan's basic financial statements for the years then ended as listed in the table of contents.
+We have audited the financial statements of the Commonwealth of Pennsylvania Deferred Compensation Plan (Deferred Compensation Plan) as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Deferred Compensation Plan's basic financial statements for the years then ended as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the net position available for benefits of the Deferred Compensation Plan as of December 31, 2022 and 2021, and the changes in its net position available for benefits for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the net position available for benefits of the Deferred Compensation Plan as of December 31, 2023 and 2022, and the changes in its net position available for benefits for the years then ended in accordance with U.S. generally accepted accounting principles.